fscorrupt/awesome-stars/README.md

 ## Shell

+- [MichaelCade/90DaysOfDevOps](https://github.com/MichaelCade/90DaysOfDevOps) - This repository is my documenting repository for learning the world of DevOps.
+I started this journey on the 1st January 2022 and I plan to run to March 31st for a complete 90-day romp on spending an
 - [axlecrusher/plex_download_urls](https://github.com/axlecrusher/plex_download_urls) - Archive of Plex mediaserver download URLs
 - [Fmstrat/plex-db-sync](https://github.com/Fmstrat/plex-db-sync) - Synchronizes the database watched status between two Plex servers.
 This includes watched times, and works for all users on the system without the need for tokens.
 - [trimstray/otseca](https://github.com/trimstray/otseca) - Open source security auditing tool to search and dump system configuration.
 It allows you to generate reports in HTML or RAW-HTML formats.